Glossary

 Entity Types

-Every entity in TOSCA (including Nodes, Relationships, Artifacts and Data) has a declared type and custom type hierarchies can be defined in the Service Template.
+Every entity in TOSCA has a declared type (including node types, relationship types, Artifact types, and data types) and type inheritance hierarchies can be defined in the Service Template.

 Instance

-The running instance of a Node Template, typically instantiated when running the deployment workflow.
+The running instance of a Node Template, typically instantiated by the deployment workflow.

 Properties